-Pest description and damage Hemlock woolly adelgids are aphid-like insects.
+Pest description and damage Hemlock woolly adelgids are aphid-like insects that are about 0.0625 inch in length.
 They appear as white, woolly tufts on the bark, branches and needles of twigs.
 Adults are black beneath the woolly waxy material.
 While needles may drop prematurely, weakening the tree and sometimes leading to death of branches, more often in landscapes infestations are limited to single branches without dire consequences.
 A few adelgids usually do not require action.
-Trees with severe infestations may be stressed, predisposing them to other insect and disease problems.
+Trees with severe infestations are stressed, predisposing them to other insect and disease problems.
 The hemlock adelgid is especially a problem on hemlock hedges.

 Pest monitoring Inspect woolly areas for the presence of live adults or tiny black dots on the needles which indicate the scale crawlers are alive and active.
 Also, check for evidence of natural enemies.